 Section 3: Upholds the ability to enforce the 15th Amendment.

 Section 5: This section "freezes (new) election practices or procedures in certain states until the new procedures have been subjected to review."
 Review can only be done by the U.S. Attorney General or by filing a lawsuit before the U.S. District Court for the District of Columbia.
+Yet Section 5 is basically unenforceable as there is no longer a preclearance requirement in Section 4.

 March 15, 1965 - President Lyndon Johnson, in a speech before a joint session of Congress says: "There is no constitutional issue here.
 The command of the Constitution is plain.
 There is no moral issue.
 It is wrong, deadly wrong, to deny any of your fellow Americans the right to vote in this country."